 Here’s a bit of interesting history: An earlier version of the Apache License (Apache License version 1.1) was virtually identical to the BSD License.
 In 2004, however, the current 2.0 version came out, with two key additions: the explicit grant of patent rights and clear definitions of each term (“Work,” “Contributor,” “Licensor,” etc.).
 The resulting license leaves less room for ambiguity than both the MIT and BSD licenses.

-The Apache License 2.0 offers a number of permissions and protections that make it appealing to developers and software companies alike.
+The Apache License 2.0 offers a number of permissions and protections that make it appealing to developers and commercial enterprises alike.

 For Developers